hillaryychan/COMP3231/03a_Concurrency-and-Synchronisation.md

 One solution could be to make it so that only one philosopher on the table can be eating at any time, but this is inefficient if there are lots of philosophers.

-Another solution is using semaphores
+Another solution is using semaphores:

 ``` C
 #define N           5           // # of philosophers